Pathoschild/smapi-mod-dump/source/Bigger Riverlands Farm/ContentPatcherMods/[CP] Secret Gardens/README.md

   - Move this mod out of your ```Stardew Valley/Mods``` folder

 [Player's Guide to Downloading and Using Mods](https://stardewvalleywiki.com/Modding:Player_Guide/Getting_Started)
+## Configuration
+See [config.json Configuration Documentation](https://www.nexusmods.com/stardewvalley/articles/108) (can also be found in the mod folder)

 ## See Also
 - [My other mods](https://www.nexusmods.com/users/55529772?tab=user+files)
 - [Release Notes](https://github.com/JessebotX/StardewMods/blob/master/ContentPatcherMods/%5BCP%5D%20Secret%20Gardens/changelog.md)